annahanslc/ames-housing-data/README.md

 I explored several regression models in search of the best model for this dataset.

-1. **Linear Regression** Using the LinearRegression function provided by sklearn's linear_model library, I generated a linear regression model to predict the SalePrice.
+1. **Linear Regression** Using the LinearRegression function provided by scikit-learn's linear_model library, I generated a linear regression model to predict the SalePrice.
 The linear regression model describes the relationship between a dependent variable, y, and one or more independent variables, X. In this dataset, y is the SalePrice and the features are the independent variables, X's.
 The resulting model yielded the following performance:

    | Metric         |     Result    |
    |:---------------|--------------:|